Professor at the University of Aberdeen. Son of George Gordon, sometime Professor of Hebrew.

 Gordon completed his undergraduate studies in 1731, and in 1739 was appointed Professor of Humanity at King's College, Aberdeen.
 Shortly before his death in 1797 he even became Professor of Greek.
 He was also for several years joint minister of the English chapel in Aberdeen together with James Riddoch.

 In 1783, Gordon was one of the co-founders of the Royal Society of Edinburgh.

 Gordon was the grandfather (by his eldest child, Elizabeth) of philosopher Robert Eden Scott (1770-1811), who also held a number of posts at King's College.

-Upon his arrival with Dr Johnson in Aberdeen in the evening of August 21, 1773, Boswell sent a message to Prof. Gordon, who came and breakfasted with them.
-They went together to the English chapel, which Boswell described as "a respectable congregation, [with] an amirable organ."
-After this, they walked to the shore together, and Gordon appears to have spent most of the day accompanying them around the town.
+Upon his arrival with Dr Johnson in Aberdeen in the evening of August 21, 1773, Boswell sent a message to Prof. Gordon, who came and breakfasted with them on the next day.
+They went together to the English chapel, which Boswell described as "a respectable congregation, [with] an admirable organ."
+It was Gordon himself who officiated, but according to Boswell, he "had the most unhappy defects of speech.
+His tongue was too big.
+He made such efforts to articulate, ’twas like convulsions.
+There was no understanding him."
+After this, they walked to the shore, and Gordon appears to have spent most of the day accompanying them around the town.